aandiron/aandiron.github.io/unpublished/I-want-to-be-your-daddy.md

 "Come on.
 Fuck me with that big hard cock of yours my sweet baby-daddy."

 He grabber her ankles and spread her legs wide.
 His cock fell wetly into her, gliding like kite caught on a thermal.
-She slipped her ass off the edge of the bed and smashed against her.
+She slipped her ass off the edge of the bed and he smashed against her.
 He watched her whole body wrenched up and down by his thrusting hips, his cracking cock.
 Her tits bounced back and forth.
-The bulge of her belly shifting up and down.
+The bulge of her belly swung up and down.

 He slid his hands down the insides of her legs, and cupped her belly on either side.
 He held her pregnant belly gently in his palms, and then he knew he was about to cum.
-He pulled his cock from her and gripped it tightly in his fist, With the thumb of his other hand, he rubbed her clit vigorously until she was cumming and he was too.
-Cum spilled in a long stream from the tip of his cock and slide down the curve of her belly.
+He pulled his cock from her and gripped it tightly in his fist, With the thumb of his other hand, he rubbed her clit vigorously until she was cumming, and he was too.
+Cum spilled in a long stream from the tip of his cock and slid down the arc of her belly.

 *****

 When they were dressed, he accompanied her to the door.
 She kissed him slowly, and wetly.
 And then said, "That's it.
 No more."
 And she turned to leave.

 He took her arm.
-"But what if I want to suck on your fully milky tits after the kid is born?"
+"But what if I want to suck on your full, milky tits after the kid is born?"

 She laughed, and lifted his hand from her arm.
 She winked at him, and walked out.